 Organisational

-- A unique password for each service
+- A unique password for every service

 - No "Stay logged in" on shared devices